maglietti/explore-ai3/tutorials/first-java-app/07-continuous-query.md

 ORDER BY distance_km
 ```

+> [!note]
-> **Note**: The distance calculation multiplies by 111 to convert the degree-based distance to approximate kilometers (there are roughly 111 kilometers per degree of latitude or longitude at the equator).
+> The distance calculation multiplies by 111 to convert the degree-based distance to approximate kilometers (there are roughly 111 kilometers per degree of latitude or longitude at the equator).
 While not perfectly accurate for all locations, this approximation is sufficient for our monitoring purposes.

 ### Low Route Coverage